-Loans Receivable-Others account is used to recognize credits/loans to various employees as part of the Gender and Development Programs established several years ago.
+Loans Receivable - Others account is used to recognize credits/loans to various employees as part of the Gender and Development Programs established several years ago.

-Due from Local Government Units represents amount arising from the implementation of Salintubig Program.
-Upon written confirmation of the LGU, this amount will be offset from Due to LGU account.
+Due from Local Government Units represents amount arising from the construction of various fire hydrants last 2014.
+Once approved by the LGU, this amount will be offset from Due to LGU account.